eanzhao/the-omega/README.md

 ## 📚 Table of Contents

-This project hosts three core texts, tracing the derivation from abstract axioms to physical reality.
+This project hosts four core texts, tracing the derivation from abstract axioms to physical reality.

 ### [📘 Book 1: Foundation of Physics in Geometry and Information](docs/books/book-foundation-of-phys-in-geo-and-info/index_en.md)
 *The original manuscript establishing the 5-volume framework.*